DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Offset Curves
 -------------

-The |offsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line layers.
+The |offsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line or polygon boundaries, based on a displacement distance.

-The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the edited layer).
+To create a shift of a feature geometry:

-It is thus ideally suited for the creation of distance line layers.
+#.
+Toggle editing mode and activate the |offsetCurve| :sup:`Offset Curve` tool.
-The :guilabel:`User Input` dialog pops-up, showing the displacement distance.
+#.
+Then click on a feature.

-To create a shift of a line layer, you must first go into editing mode and activate the |offsetCurve| :sup:`Offset Curve` tool.
+   An input dialog pops up, allowing you set the :ref:`curve offset parameters
-Then click on a feature to shift it.
+   <curve_offset_tools>` to apply to the current operation.
-Move the mouse and click where wanted or enter the desired distance in the user input widget.
+#.
+Move the mouse and click where appropriate or enter the desired :guilabel:`Offset`
-Your changes may then be saved with the |saveEdits|
+   distance in the widget and press :kbd:`Enter`.
-:sup:`Save Layer Edits` tool.
+#.
+Your changes may then be saved with the |saveEdits| :sup:`Save Layer Edits` tool.

-QGIS options dialog (Digitizing tab then **Curve offset tools** section) allows you to configure some parameters like **Join style**, **Quadrant segments**, **Miter limit**.
+.. warning:: The :guilabel:`Offset Curve` tool does not preserve the Z or M dimension and, if any, will reset their value to 0.

 .. index::
    single: Digitizing tools; Reverse Line